SpivEgin/devenv/source/django-jet/CONTRIBUTING.rst

 * Create a new pull request (based on your branch), including what the problem/feature is, versions of your software and referencing any related issues/pull requests

-In order to be merged into The Legion Market JET, contributions must have the following:
+In order to be merged into TLM JET, contributions must have the following:

 * A solid patch that: